DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.5.0.md

 ### Timer in The Top Right Corner
 - There's now a timer in the top right corner that shows how long you've been playing this run
 - Future mechanics will rely on this timer.
-For right now, though,
+For right now, though, it's just for show.

+### Test: Using a Secondary @ the End of Your Primary Combo Increases it's Damage
+- I wanted to encourage the player to more intentionally combo their primary attacks into their secondary a

 [10-03 Item Spawning](<../Mechanics/10-03 Item Spawning.md>)